 Published Aug 30, 2021

-Michael Worledge, Head of Financial Services Research
+Michael Worledge, Sector Head - Financial Services Research

 New product development is critical to the success of businesses and brands in the Financial Services (FS) industry.
 Being on top of consumers’ emerging wants and needs, or responding to new offerings from the competition, is key to maintaining relevance.
 And CMOs know it.
 In fact, a recent survey from Gartner found that 45% of CMOs planned to introduce new products or services as their primary strategy to fuel growth in 2021.